The Employment Law Review: Switzerland

-As a rule, the employer may not conduct background checks or have these checks performed by third parties without the explicit consent of the applicant.
+As a rule, an employer may not conduct background checks or have these checks performed by third parties without the explicit consent of a job applicant.
 Even if the applicant has consented to a background check, the check would be – in consideration of the applicant's privacy – limited to information that strictly relates to whether the applicant fulfils the requirements of the job.
-For instance, any questions in regard to the applicant's health must be directed to find out whether the applicant is currently fit to work.
+For instance, any questions in regard to the applicant's health must be limited to whether the applicant is currently fit to work.
 Any further investigations to find out whether there is a general risk that the applicant could become ill in the long term would not be allowed.

 A contract concluded for an indefinite period terminates after notice is given by either of the parties (ordinary termination).
 In principle, no cause to terminate an employment relationship is required.
 The minimum notice period is set forth in the CO.
 However, the parties may not reduce this period to less than one month, subject to any longer periods set forth in collective bargaining agreements.
-Nevertheless, because of the protection against abusive termination, an employee has a statutory right to be informed in writing of the reasons for termination of the contract, on request.
+Nevertheless, because of the protection against abusive termination, an employee has a statutory right, on request, to be informed in writing of the reasons for termination of the contract.

 A termination of an employment agreement must not be abusive.
 A party that abusively gives notice of termination of the employment relationship must pay an indemnity to the other party.
 Termination of the employment contract by either party is considered abusive if, for example, it occurs for one of the following reasons: